 Education and arts is given prime importance over orthodox practices and bigotry, for girls enjoy the same privileges and support- so easily extended towards boys in the family, all over India.
 I am yet to encounter a girl in rest of the hilly regions with the same sharp knowledge, education, pride, and who could carry themselves with such extraordinary confidence and flair, as a girl from the Kumaon Himalayas.

 Almora must not to be mistaken for a quaint hill station with a paucity of people and establishments.
 The town is crowded with locals and people native to Kumaon.
-There is not much to do within the confines of the main market, for it is bustling with shops, motor horns, bikes and taxis.You might get toppled by a cow if not alert on the crossroad, or if one is lost marveling at the Snow clad peaks.
+There is not much to do within the confines of the main market if one has a desire for reposeful contemplation, for it is bustling with shops, motor horns, bikes and taxis.You might get toppled by a cow if not alert on the crossroad, or if one is lost marveling at the Snow clad peaks.

 Peaceful Mountain views can be enjoyed a little further, and one needs to head out 7 km, towards Kasar Devi.It lies on a secluded cliff encompassing incessant Pine trees,,birds, and silent corners harbouring serenity, stories, myths, and incessant foreigners- swarming every cafe and shop in the vicinity.
 Hunched up against the snow and chilly air coming from the Himalayas, it offers a stark contrast and great relief from the hustle and bustle of the main market road of Almora.